mrdotb/blog/content/blog/5-years-of-vim.md

 ## Intro

-It's been 5 years since I started to use [vim](https://www.vim.org/) and now [neovim](https://neovim.io/) as my goto text editor.
-Along The road I started to work on big projects.
-I tried many plugins and tinker my vimrc a lot.
-Today I fell very comfy.
-So I decided to share.
+5 years ago was my first day using [vim](https://www.vim.org/).
+Things haven't changed much as I now use [neovim](https://neovim.io/) as my goto text editor.
+As soon as projects got bigger, I did start to experiment with numerous plugins and tinkered a lot with my vimrc.
+Today, as I feel pretty comfy, I decided to share this with you.

 <div id="plugins">

 ## My must have plugins

-+ [fzf](https://github.com/junegunn/fzf.vim) probably the most usefull plugin in my eyes.
-With this you can navigate painlessly around buffers, tabs, windows...
-So usefull for big project.
++ [fzf](https://github.com/junegunn/fzf.vim) probably the most usefull plugin in my opinion.
+This plugin allow you to navigate painlessly around buffers, tabs, windows...
+It's so usefull for big project.
 + [vim-polyglot](https://github.com/sheerun/vim-polyglot) handle all the mainstream languages.
 + [vim-vinegar](https://github.com/tpope/vim-vinegar) I started with NERDtree before moving to netrw (vim default file explorer).
-This plugin make netrw better.
+This plugin makes netrw better.
 + [vim-fugitive](https://github.com/tpope/vim-fugitive) Awesome wrapper for git inside vim.

 </div>